angelayuxh/Map-Project/README.md

 ## Disclaimer of the code

 This project is an academic project for ECE297, University of Toronto.
-Due to Academic Integrity concerns, we cannot share the full version of the code to prevent students from copying.
+Due to Academic Integrity concerns, we are unable to share our code in oreder to prevent students from copying.

 ## Contributors
 Zhichen Lei